- All women who are pregnant or planning to get pregnant should get tested for HIV as early as possible.

 - Whitmore SW, Taylor AW, Espinoza L, Shouse FL, Lampe MA, Nesheim SR. Correlates of mother-to-child HIV transmission in the United States and Puerto Rico.
 Pediatrics 2012 Jan;129:e74-81.

 - CDC.
-Monitoring selected national HIV prevention and care objectives by using HIV surveillance data -- United States and 6 U.S. dependent areas -- 2010.
-HIV Surveillance Supplemental Report 2012;17(No. 3, part A).
-Published June 2012.
+Monitoring selected national HIV prevention and care objectives by using HIV surveillance data -- United States and 6 dependent areas -- 2013.
+HIV Surveillance Supplemental Report 2015;20(2).

 - CDC.
 Revised recommendations for HIV testing of adults, adolescents, and pregnant women in health-care settings.
 MMWR 2006;55(RR-14):1-17.